 Voluntary Decision: Once you as the property owner sign the deed in lieu contract, the process is done.
 However, there are situations where an affidavit or a letter must be submitted to show the process was not a forced decision but made in free will.

 Pros and Cons:

 There are several advantages, as listed below, to using the Deed in Lieu of Foreclosure; though it does not protect the credit rating and may affect taxes.

-- Bankruptcy: many homeowners tempt to file for bankruptcy.
-But with a Deed in Lieu of Foreclosure, bankruptcy may be avoided with less of a financial strain than often comes with a foreclosure.
+Bankruptcy: many homeowners tempt to file for bankruptcy.
+But with a Deed in Lieu of Foreclosure, bankruptcy may be avoided with less of a financial strain that often comes with foreclosure.

-- Credit Score: The impact on your credit score would still occur with a Deed In Lieu of Foreclosure.
-Reason being, there is a history of missed payments that led to being in the unfortunate position of losing property.
+Credit Score: The impact on your credit score would still occur with a Deed In Lieu of Foreclosure.
+The reason being, there is a history of missed payments that led to being in the unfortunate position of losing the property.
 Also, attempting to settle the account for a lesser amount than the original amount paid affects the credit score.
 Lenders often report with the label “not paid as agreed” which negatively impacts the credit score.

 Note: When it comes to future credit, some people have experienced leniency with creditors.
 Creditors view a Deed in Lieu of Foreclosure less harsh than a standard foreclosure.

 Taxes: People should prepare for taxes to apply on “income” for the forgiven debt.
 After the sale of property, you must report the difference between the debt and sale price on the tax return.